bakame-php/http-structured-fields/README.md

 - `Parameters` can only contain `Item` instances
 - `Dictionary` instance can contain `Item` and/or `InnerList` instances.

-Both classes exposes the following:
+Both classes expose the following:

 named constructors: